Permian Spring

 “It’s the same moon,” growls Hansard.

 He’s right.
-The moon is exactly the same, slightly larger than I remember.
+The moon is the same, slightly larger than I remember.
 Even the other six wandering stars dance across the night sky the same as they always do.
 Only the constellations are completely unrecognisable.

 “This doesn’t make any sense,’ says Captain Lorenzo.